 Where to Hit the Trail

-Head for one of Western North Carolina’s most iconic hiking destinations – Grandfather Mountain, a global hub of biodiversity recognized as a United Nations Biosphere Reserve.
+Head for one of western North Carolina’s most iconic hiking destinations – Grandfather Mountain, a global hub of biodiversity recognized as a United Nations Biosphere Reserve.
 Climb to Grandfather’s 5,964-foot pinnacle, Calloway Peak, the loftiest summit in the Blue Ridge mountain range.
 To get there, hop on the Profile Trail (accessible from U.S. Highway 105), beginning at the Watauga River.
-The 7-mile, out-and-back hike features nearly 2,000-feet of elevation change along with some amazing views.
+The roughly 6-mile, out-and-back hike features nearly 2,000 feet of elevation change along with some amazing views.

 The stellar alpine singletrack of the Emerald Outback creates a veritable trail playground sprawling over the top of Beech Mountain.
-The area offers 8 miles of mountain bike trails laid out with an iconic Blue Ridge backdrop.
-The otherworldly landscape even inspired a nearby theme park – the Land of Oz, which operated for a decade before closing in 1980, and is now only open to the public for special events.
+The area offers 7 miles of mountain bike trails laid out with an iconic Blue Ridge backdrop.
+The otherworldly landscape even inspired a nearby theme park – the Land of Oz, which operated for a decade before closing in 1980, and is now only open to the public for special events, plus Fridays in June and for two weekends in the fall for Autumn at Oz.

 Where to Go Climbing